EmbraceAGI/Awesome-AGI/README.md

 - [HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace](https://arxiv.org/abs/2303.17580)
 - [One Small Step for Generative AI, One Giant Leap for AGI: A Complete Survey on ChatGPT in AIGC Era](https://arxiv.org/abs/2304.06488)

+### Blogs
+- [Planning for AGI and beyond](https://openai.com/blog/planning-for-agi-and-beyond)- OpenAI discuss their short-term and long-term plans for achieving AGI.

 ### [awesome-agi-cocosci](https://github.com/YuzheSHI/awesome-agi-cocosci)

 An awesome & curated list for Artificial General Intelligence, an emerging inter-discipline field that combines artificial intelligence and computational cognitive sciences.